Novak Djokovic and Naomi Osaka will attempt to defend their Australian Open titles when the 2022 tournament takes place in January.

-Expert tips, predictions and daily best bets for the Australian Open, live from Melbourne Park between February 8-21.
+Expert tips, predictions and daily best bets for the 2022 Australian Open, live from Melbourne Park.

-Read on below as we provide daily best bets for the Australian Open, along with our predictions and tips for the outright winner.
+We will provide daily best bets and multis for the 2022 Australian Open, along with our predictions and tips for the outright winner.

 Daily Best Bets